-I keep this chart handy for myself and thought I would share it will all of our readers.
-Converting between oz, mm and inch can be a pain and this reference chart makes it a lot easier.
+I keep this chart handy for myself and thought I would share it with all of our readers.
+Converting between oz, mm, and inch can be a pain, and this reference chart makes it a lot easier.

 ---|---|---|---|